State University of New York Upstate Medical University: College of Nursing

 To meet the shortage of nurses, the State University of New York Upstate Medical University initiated an Associate degree program in 1959.
 More than 500 registered nurses were graduated from the program between 1959 and 1976.
 In 1974, as a response to the need for primary care nurses, a Nurse Practitioner Certificate Program was implemented.
-This program was supported primarily by federal grant monies.As enrollment grew, the College of Nursing was initially established in 1986, with Dr. M. Janice Nelson appointed as the first dean.
-Soon after, it began offering bachelor's and master's degrees and currently has the following advanced education programs for RNs: Bachelor of Science, Master of Science (PNP, FNP and FPMHNP tracks), Post Masters Advanced Certificate (PNP, FNP, FPMHNP tracks) and Doctor of Nursing Practice (DNP).
+This program was supported primarily by federal grant monies.

+As enrollment grew, the College of Nursing was initially established in 1986, with M. Janice Nelson appointed as the first dean.
+Soon after, it began offering bachelor's and master's degrees and currently has the following education programs in nursing: Bachelor of Science (BS), Master of Science (MS), Post Masters Advanced Certificate, and Doctor of Nursing Practice (DNP).

 College of Health Professions

 The College of Health Professions was formed in 1971.
 However, programs in the Health Professions have been in existence on this campus since 1956.
 Students can choose from nine health care fields: Behavior Analysis Studies (MS), Cardiovascular Perfusion (MS), Medical Biotechnology (BS and MS), Medical Imaging Sciences (BS), Physical Therapy (DPT), Physician Assistant (MS), Radiation Therapy (BS) and Respiratory Therapy (BS).

 The College of Health Professions annually admits over 130 students into its programs.
 There are 32 full-time and 8 part-time faculty.
 In addition, there are more than 240 clinical and adjunct faculty who contribute to the college's educational programs.